Professor of Law and Robert E. Knowlton Scholar

 Professor Bergelson earned her diploma in Slavic languages and literatures with distinction from Moscow State University and her Ph.D. in philology from the Institute of Slavic and Balkan Studies in Moscow, Russia.
 She earned her J.D. cum laude from the University of Pennsylvania Law School, where she was on the Law Review and was named to the Order of the Coif.

 Professor Bergelson has been a lecturer at Moscow State University, the Polish Cultural Center, and the Literary Institute in Moscow.
 Before joining the Rutgers faculty in 2001, she was an associate with Cleary, Gottlieb, Steen & Hamilton in New York for six years.
 She is fluent in Russian and Polish and has a reading proficiency in Bulgarian, Belorussian, and Ukranian.

 Professor Bergelson was 2010-2011 chair of the Association of American Law Schools’ Section on Jurisprudence.
-She is a Fulbright Specialist (2009-2014) and on the editorial boards of BdeF and Edisofer (Buenos Aires and Madrid) and Law and Philosophy.
+As a Fulbright Specialist, she visited Hebrew University Law School in November-December 2013.
+Professor Bergelson is on the editorial boards of BdeF and Edisofer (Buenos Aires and Madrid) and Law and Philosophy.